-10.2.2 How Not to Protect a Painting
+10.2.2 How not to protect a painting

 A common mistake when designing alarm systems is to be captivated by the latest sensor technology.
-There's a lot of impressive stuff on the market, such as a fiber optic cable that you can loop around protected objects and that will sense if the cable is stretched or relaxed by less than a thousandth of a millimeter.
-The naive art gallery owner will buy a few feet of this magic cable, glue it to the back of the Picasso and connect it to an alarm company.
+There's a lot of impressive stuff on the market, such as a fiber optic cable which you can loop round protected objects and which will alarm if the cable is stretched or relaxed by less than a thousandth of a millimeter.

+So the naive art gallery owner will buy a few feet of this magic cable, glue it to the back of his prize Picasso and connect it to an alarm company.